RetroReversing/retroReversing/pages/sega/saturn/SegaSaturnProgrammingBox.md

 # Sega CartDev
 <img src="/public/images/saturn/P-BOX_and_CartDev.png" />

-The CartDev system was a much cheaper alternative to the Sophia `P-Box` costing just $4,800 instead of the $7,475 for the P-Box.
+The CartDev system was a much cheaper alternative to the Sophia `P-Box` costing just 4,800 USD instead of the 7,475 USD for the P-Box.
 It was the result of SEGA buying the development studio `Cross Products` and rebranding their SNASM2 development kit as the Official Sega `CartDev`.
 ￼
 <img src="/public/images/saturn/Sega_CartDev_1.jpg" />